Zetelep/url-shortener/README.md

 ## Introduction
 This project serves as a backend for Url Shortener Application.
-It will create a shortened link for user inputed link adn daved in database.
+It will create a shortened link for user inputed link and saved in database.

 ## Features
 * Create shortened link with murmur hashing